markhedleyjones/container-magic/README.md

 A tool for rapidly creating containerised development environments.
 Configure once in YAML, use anywhere with Docker or Podman.

-An iteration on the [docker-bbq](https://github.com/markhedleyjones/docker-bbq) project with improved YAML configuration, Python-based tooling, and better dev/prod workflows.

 ## What It Does

 Container-magic takes a single YAML configuration file and generates: